mrocklin/blog/_posts/work/2019-05-18-maintainer.md

 *"Hey Bob, this new work is similar to work that you've done before.
 Any interest in taking a look?"*

-Over time you will notice that a repeat contributor returns to the project frequently, often to work on a particular topic.
-When a new contribution arrives in that part of the code, you might intentionally invite the repeat contributor to review that work.
+Over time you will notice that a repeat developer returns to the project frequently, often to work on a particular topic.
+When a new contribution arrives in that part of the code, you might intentionally invite the repeat developer to review that work.
 You might invite them to become a reviewer.

 Similarly, when you find that a skilled reviewer frequently handles issues on their own, you should find ways to give them ownership over that section of the